- Livorno - Wikipedia

 Livorno is the most important port city in Tuscany Situated on the Mar Ligure, it's 20 kilometers far from Pisa and 100 from Florence Its history is long: it was founded in 1017 as a coastal fortress to defend Pisa that, at that time, was one of the four Maritime Republics in Italy

-- Top Things to Do in Livorno
+- THE 15 BEST Things to Do in Livorno (2026) - Tripadvisor

 See what other travelers like to do, based on ratings and number of bookings Book these experiences for a close-up look at Livorno These rankings are informed by Tripadvisor data—we consider traveler reviews, ratings, number of page views, and user location 1 Terrazza Mascagni